AdamPuvak/JavaScript_Game/README.md

 ## About The Project

 "Super racing" is a game in form of a PWA, where the player controls a car on a racetrack.
 The main objective is to avoid obstacles on the track and reach the finish line.
-The game features five levels, each with increasing difficulty and unique obstacle arrangements.
-The player can control the car using different input methods:
+Game features five levels, each with increasing difficulty and unique obstacle arrangements.
+Player can control the car using different input methods:

 **On mobile devices:** by tilting the device, leveraging the gyroscope.

 **On desktops:** using arrow keys or W, A, S, D, or by moving the mouse.

-## Objective:
+## Objective
 Navigate the racetrack, dodge obstacles, and complete all five levels to win the game!

-## Key Features and Functionality:
+## Key Features

 ### Responsive Design:
 The game can be played on mobile devices, tablets, and desktops.